open-keychain/open-keychain/README.md

 ### Build with Gradle

+1. Clone the project from GitHub
-1. Get all external submodules with ``git submodule update --init --recursive``
+2. Get all external submodules with ``git submodule update --init --recursive``
-2. Have Android SDK "tools", "platform-tools", and "build-tools" directories in your PATH (http://developer.android.com/sdk/index.html)
+3. Have Android SDK "tools", "platform-tools", and "build-tools" directories in your PATH (http://developer.android.com/sdk/index.html)
-3. Open the Android SDK Manager (shell command: ``android``).
+4. Open the Android SDK Manager (shell command: ``android``).
-Expand the Tools directory and select "Android SDK Build-tools (Version 21.1.1)".
+Expand the Tools directory and select "Android SDK Build-tools (Version 21.1.2)".
 Expand the Extras directory and install "Android Support Repository"
-Select everything for the newest SDK Platform (API-Level 21)
+Select everything for the newest SDK Platform, API 22, and also API 21
-4. Export ANDROID_HOME pointing to your Android SDK
+5. Export ANDROID_HOME pointing to your Android SDK
-5. Execute ``./gradlew build``
+6. Execute ``./gradlew build``
-6. You can install the app with ``adb install -r OpenKeychain/build/outputs/apk/OpenKeychain-debug-unaligned.apk``
+7. You can install the app with ``adb install -r OpenKeychain/build/outputs/apk/OpenKeychain-debug-unaligned.apk``

 ### Run Tests
 1. Use OpenJDK instead of Oracle JDK
-3. Execute ``./gradlew test``
+2. Execute ``./gradlew test``

 ### Build API Demo with Gradle